-Your landlord has a legal obligation to ensure that your home is safe for you to live in.
+Your landlord has a legal obligation to ensure that your home is safe for you to live in, if it is unsafe you may be eligible to file a housing disrepair claim for safety issues.
 As part of this responsibility, your landlord must make sure that your home is kept in a good state of repair, that it is fit for human habitation and that it is free from serious hazards.
 This means that your landlord will be responsible for most of the repairs in your rental property.

 Your landlord’s duties and responsibilities when it comes to safety issues in your home include carrying out electrical safety and gas safety checks, providing adequate heating, ensuring sanitary fittings are in working order, maintaining gas and electricity supplies, ensuring your home is free from damp, providing secure waste disposal facilities and providing an Energy Performance Certificate.